 It’s the start of a brand new year.
-2011 was a pretty great one for me so I can only hope 2012 will be just as amazing.
+2011 was a pretty great one for me, so I can only hope 2012 will be just as amazing.
 How about you?

-Hugo (Movie)- Not just a kids movie Hugo is full of young 20’s fashion that is sure to put a smile on your face.
+Hugo (Movie)- Not just a kid’s movie, Hugo is full of young 20’s fashion that is sure to put a smile on your face.
 The style captures the day to day fashions of the 1920s that are too often overlooked by glamorous party gowns.
 The ratings and reviews are excellent a must see in 3D if you can.
 Watch the Trailer.

 The Artist (Movie)- This black and white silent film is currently in theaters but not yet in my area.
 I am very anxious to see it.
-The late 20’s costumes are simply stunning and the reviews are top notch.
-Expect to see charming hats and furs that are notorious in film noir movies.
+The late ’20s costumes are simply stunning and the reviews are top notch.
+Expect to see charming hats and furs that are notorious in Film Noir movies.
 Watch the Trailer.

-Fashion Designers Showcase 1920’s Inspiration
+Fashion Designers Showcase 1920s Inspiration

-It is not uncommon for one or two designers to showcase 1920’s inspired fashions as part of a new line – especially beaded evening gowns, however this year a few top designers have made an extra effort to design entire lines around the 1920’s aesthetic.
+It is not uncommon for one or two designers to showcase 1920s inspired fashions as part of a new line – especially beaded evening gowns – however this year a few top designers have made an extra effort to design entire lines around the 1920’s aesthetic.
 Ralph Lauren is the leader for 2012.
-His spring designs incorporate the light airy colors of summer 20’s dresses and the shapeless sport wear that started the trend for leisure sports in the 1920’s.
-See for yourself his spring 1920’s line.
+His spring designs incorporate the light airy colors of summer ’20s dresses and the shapeless sport wear that started the trend for leisure sports in the 1920s.
+See for yourself his spring 1920s line.

-Tory Burch’s sportswear inspired by Coco Chanel and 1920s Deauville looks a bit like 1970’s does 1920’s to me but I still appreciate the design influence of the 1920’s.
+Tory Burch’s sportswear inspired by Coco Chanel and 1920s Deauville looks a bit like 1970s does 1920s to me, but I still appreciate the design influence of the 1920s.

 Finally, Frida Giannini’s Art Deco inspired black-and-gold fringed flapper dresses and androgynous sportswear are helping to celebrate Gucci’s 90th anniversary.
-The designs are vintage yet strongly modern with trims of real metal and glass just like Art Deco architecture.
-These designs clearly can’t be worn at 1920’s reenactments but it is still a great homage to the fashion designers and artists that shaped the 1920’s.
-Can you spot the 20’s inspiration in Gucci’s ready to wear line?
+The designs are vintage yet strongly modern with trims of real metal and glass, just like Art Deco architecture.
+These designs clearly can’t be worn at 1920s reenactments, but it is still a great homage to the fashion designers and artists that shaped the 1920s.
+Can you spot the ’20s inspiration in Gucci’s ready to wear line?

 1920s Fashion Guide

-(ok maybe a lot of hinting from my friend Lauren who is currently designing a pair of 1920s reproduction shoes), I have decided to start my next fashion book on the 1920’s.
+So there you have it.
+Nine big influences on fashion for 2012.
+Who knows what exactly will happen in 2012, but one thing is for sure – I am hooked on the 1920s!
+I have been wanting to dig deeper into studying fashion of the 1920s ever since I bought my 1920s house this summer.
+Now with all of these major signs, plus a bit of hinting (OK maybe a lot of hinting from my friend Lauren, who is currently designing a pair of 1920s reproduction shoes), I have decided to start my next fashion book on the 1920s.
 I am VERY excited about the project.
 Just like the 1940s, information online is vague and repetitious.
-Between the research, the photo’s im collecting, the hair and makeup tutorials I am filming, and the 1920’s dress sew a long I will include- this book is going to be bigger and better than either the 1940’s Style Guide or 1950’s Style Guide (not released yet.)
+Between the research, the photos I’m collecting, the hair and makeup tutorials I am filming, and the 1920s dress sew-along I will include- this book is going to be bigger and better than both the 1940s Style Guide and the 1950s Style Guide (not released yet).